CaptJaybles/SynoLangchain/README.md

   write mode

-  1) this the input goes directly into the llm no prompt mode used for completeions and I find it works best for creativity stores and such
+  1) the input goes directly into the llm with no prompt, used for completions and I find it works best for creativity tasks ie: stories